JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkWasm Rust SDK.md

 # zkWasm Rust SDK and REST ABI
 ## Overview of zkWasm Rust SDK and REST Service ABI

 The zkWasm Rust SDK provides essential building blocks for developing zero-knowledge WebAssembly applications.
-Such as Host(Builtin) Functions like Input/Output, Merkel Tree, Poseidon Signature, etc, and also some useful traits for state management and trace such as key-value pair storage, debug print, etc.
+Such as Host(Builtin) Functions like Input/Output, Merkle Tree, Poseidon Signature, etc, and also some useful traits for state management and trace such as key-value pair storage, debug print, etc.

 You can import the SDK in your rollup application by adding the following line to your ```Cargo.toml``` file:
 ```toml